sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 LaTeX Typesetting
 -----------------

-In ReST documentation LaTeX code is allowed, and is marked with **backticks or dollar signs**:
+In Sage's documentation LaTeX code is allowed, and is marked with **backticks or dollar signs**:

     ```x^2 + y^2 = 1``` and ``$x^2 + y^2 = 1$`` both yield `x^2 + y^2 = 1`